osequi/react-best-practices/thinking-in-react.md

 ## Start with a  Mock

-In [What Are the React Team Principles?](https://overreacted.io/what-are-the-react-team-principles/) Dan Abramov, React core-member and developer advocate starts with: UI before API.
+In *What Are React Principles?*[^2] Dan Abramov, React core-member and developer advocate starts with: UI before API.

 Now that's a new approach.
 Before React the thought process was: